jupyter-server/enterprise_gateway/docs/source/getting-started-security.md

 Jupyter Enterprise Gateway does not currently perform user _authentication_ but, instead, assumes that all users issuing requests have been previously authenticated.
-Recommended applications for this are [Apache Knox](https://knox.apache.org/) or perhaps even [Jupyter Hub](https://jupyterhub.readthedocs.io/en/latest/) (e.g., if nb2kg-enabled notebook servers were spawned targeting an Enterprise Gateway cluster).
+Recommended applications for this are [Apache Knox](https://knox.apache.org/) or perhaps even [Jupyter Hub](https://jupyterhub.readthedocs.io/en/latest/) (e.g., if gateway-enabled notebook servers were spawned targeting an Enterprise Gateway cluster).

 This section introduces some of the security features inherent in Enterprise Gateway (with more to come).

 **KERNEL_USERNAME**

 In order to convey the name of the authenicated user, `KERNEL_USERNAME` should be sent in the kernel creation request via the `env:` entry.
-This will occur automatically within NB2KG since it propagates all environment variables prefixed with `KERNEL_`.
+This will occur automatically within the gateway-enabled Notebook server since it propagates all environment variables prefixed with `KERNEL_`.
 If the request does not include a `KERNEL_USERNAME` entry, one will be added to the kernel's launch environment with the value of the gateway user.